 The means of enforcement available under Greek civil procedural law are set out in the GCCP and are limited to the following (numerus clausus of the means of enforcement): the removal of movable property; the eviction of the defendant from the real-estate property; the attachment of the defendant’s property; the defendant’s personal detention; the compulsory administration of the defendant’s property; and (as a quasi means of enforcement) the defendant’s oath of manifestation.

 Although the principle of free disposition of the subject matter of the trial is of paramount importance under Greek civil procedural law, it does not extend to the claimant’s freedom to choose the type and/or the means for the enforcement of its claim.
 This policy mainly reflects the legislator’s inclination towards the protection of the public interest, in general, and of the debtor, particularly, by establishing a transparent and foreseeable procedure, in the context of which all parties involved can effectively exercise their legal rights.
 It must be highlighted, however, that in the context of indirect enforcement for monetary claims, the creditor is awarded with the right to choose the means and the items on which its claim will be enforced, cumulatively and/or sequentially.
-Greek law does not provide for a gradus execution is regarding neither the means nor the items on which the claim will be enforced.
+Greek law does not provide for a gradus executionis regarding either the means or the items on which the claim will be enforced.
 Nonetheless, the prevailing opinion under Greek law holds that while the freedom of choice of the means of enforcement for monetary claims is absolute (provided that the conditions set forth by the law are met), the freedom of choice of the specific item on which the order will be enforced is subject to the provisions on the abusive exercise of rights (Article 281 of the Greek Civil Code).
-On that note, it is advisable that the creditor does not pursue the attachment of the debtor’s immovable property in the event he/she can be fully satisfied through the attachment of movable assets.
+On that note, it is advisable that the creditor does not pursue the attachment of the debtor’s immovable property in the event he or she can be fully satisfied through the attachment of movable assets.

 Finally, insolvency proceedings are governed by a special regime, laid out in detail in the Greek Insolvency Code (Greek Law 3588/2007, as amended and in force).